 At a glance

-- Approximately 6 % of goods produced in Germany can be used to protect the environment, e.g. for noise protection or climate mitigation.
+- Approximately 6 % of industrial production in Germany can be used to protect the environment, e.g. for noise protection or climate mitigation.

-- In 2013, potential environmental protection goods worth nearly 82 billion euros were produced in Germany.
+- In 2015, potential environmental protection goods worth about 83.4 billion euros were produced in Germany.

-- The production of environmental protection goods has been declining since 2012.
-Its share in overall industrial production has also been falling.
+- The production of environmental protection goods has slightly increased since 2013.

 Environmental protection has been established in Germany as an important economic factor.
 The environmental economy includes waste management and recycling, water conservation and wastewater treatment, air quality control, noise abatement, renewable energy sources, environmentally friendly products, efficient use of energy, climate protection and measurement and control technology.